dragonprojects/dragonroleplay/docs/index.md

 Create a [Discord account](https://discordapp.com/register) and join the Dragon RP [Discord server](https://discord.gg/MJ2HGkT).

 !!! info
     In the future, we may move away from Discord to a dedicated platform.
-From this point onward, you are no longer obliged to have and use your Discord account.
-A new account on will have to be created and you must agree to its terms and conditions to continue using Dragon RP.
+From this point onward, you are no longer obliged to have and use a Discord account.

 * You must agree to our RPG rating.